 Applecore: Call me that name again and you'll be wondering how your bollocks wound up lodged in your windpipe — from below.
 Just because we don't get to your side of things much anymore doesn't mean we don't know anything.
 'If you believe in fairies, clap your hands!'
 If you believe in fairies, kiss my rosy pink arse is more like it.
 Now are you going to shut your gob or not?

-- A tiny Winged Humanoid between one and twelve inches tall.
-Variations include skin or hair colors, type of wings (iridescent or butterfly-like are the most common), what they wear (if anything), and often whether or not they generate their own light.
+- A tiny humanoid between one and twelve inches tall.
+Variations other than size include skin or hair colors, what they wear (if anything), and often whether or not they generate their own light.
 Usually called some variation of "Fairy", "Sprite", or "Pixie".

 - A small, sometimes childlike, humanoid between one and three feet tall.
 Leprechauns are the most common type seen, but other types such as Brownies, Redcaps or Spriggans are often common.
 Gnomes and even Goblins may also fall into this category.

 - An impossibly beautiful/graceful human-sized humanoid, often with pointed ears.
 Usually an Elf in all but name with more overt magical nature or ability than your "standard" Fantasy Elves.
 Sometimes they are that work's version of Elves.
-May or may not have wings.
-Other common variations are water (Often called Nereids or Undines) or tree/forest Fae (usually called Nymphs or Dryads).
-Others may have animal features, such as a stag's head or fox's tail, or plant features like wooden skin or vines wrapping around their body(especially Nymphs/Dryads).
+Other common variations are water (Often called Nereids or Undines) or tree/forest Fay (usually called Nymphs or Dryads).
+Others may have animal features, such as a stag's head, goat legs, or fox's tail, or plant features like wooden skin or vines wrapping around their body(especially Nymphs/Dryads).
 These always seem to be near or at the top of the fairy totem pole.

 - Fairy Companion (a fairy hanging around giving help)

 - Leprechaun (most common Irish, as well as male fairy in fiction)